-4.2.2.1.
+4.2.2.2.
 Packet Elimination Function Processing

 Implementations MAY support the Packet Elimination Function (PEF) for received DetNet MPLS flows.
-When supported, use of the PEF for a particular app-flow MUST be provisioned via configuration, e.g., via the controller plane described in [I-D.ietf-detnet-data-plane-framework].
+When supported, use of the PEF for a particular DetNet service MUST be provisioned via configuration, e.g., via the controller plane described in [I-D.ietf-detnet-data-plane-framework].

-After an app-flow is identified for a received DetNet MPLS packet, as described above, an implementation MUST check if PEF is configured for that app-flow.
+After a DetNet service is identified for a received DetNet MPLS packet, as described above, an implementation MUST check if PEF is configured for that DetNet service.
 When configured, the implementation MUST track the sequence number contained in received d-CWs and MUST ensure that duplicate (replicated) instances of a particular sequence number are discarded.
 The specific mechanisms used for an implementation to identify which received packets are duplicates and which are new is an implementation choice.
 Note that per Section 4.2.1 the sequence number field length may be 16 or 28 bits, and the field value can wrap.
+PEF MUST NOT be used with DetNet flows configured with a d-CW sequence number field length of 0 bits.